 David Shepherd Wildlife Foundation

-David Shepherd Wildlife Foundation sells artwork to fund breeding programs, anti-poaching projects, fieldwork, and education programs to protect different species worldwide, including the Indian Rhino.
+David Shepherd Wildlife Foundation sells artwork to fund breeding programs, anti-poaching projects, fieldwork, and education programs to protect different species worldwide, including the greater one-horned rhino.

 Save the Rhino

 Save the Rhino works with local partners in Asia and Africa to protect the five different rhino species.
 They support anti-poaching activities, monitoring, environmental education, community conservation, translocations, and captive breeding\.

 The Save the Rhino is an international rhino foundation, a global charity that focuses on the conservation of rhinos.